The genuine DelayLoad.exe file is a software component of Advanced SystemCare by IObit.

 Description: DelayLoad.exe is not essential for Windows and will often cause problems.
 DelayLoad.exe is located in a subfolder of "C:\Program Files".

-The delayLoad.exe file is a Verisign signed file.
-The delayLoad.exe file is digitally signed.
-The delayLoad.exe file is not a Windows core file.
+The DelayLoad.exe file is not a Windows core file.
+The DelayLoad.exe file is a Verisign signed file.
+The file has a digital signature.
 The program has no visible window.
 DelayLoad.exe is able to monitor applications and manipulate other programs.
-Therefore the technical security rating is 24% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 22% dangerous, however you should also read the user reviews.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the 6resmon command to identify the processes that are causing your problem.
 Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.